 There are 2 main categories of germ cell tumors that start in the testicles.

 Non-seminoma.
-A non-seminoma contains any of the following in the tissue:
+A non-seminoma contains at least 1 of the following types of tumor:

 Yolk sac tumor

 Each of these can occur alone or in any combination.
-Sometimes, seminoma can be found as part of a non-seminoma at any percentage level.
-For example, a tumor that is 99% seminoma and 1% yolk sac tumor is still diagnosed and treated as non-seminoma.
+Most non-seminomas are a mix of at least 2 different subtypes of germ cell tumor.
+Non-seminomas may also be partly seminoma at any percentage level less than 100%.
+For example, a tumor that is 99% seminoma and 1% yolk sac tumor is still diagnosed and treated as a non-seminoma.

 Other, less common types of testicular tumors include: